adavarski/GitOps-k3d-Tekton-ArgoCD/README.md

   password: ## INSERT TOKEN HERE
 ```

-In fact, for Argo CD, create secret with the token isn’t necessary because the gitops repository in Github has public access but I think it’s interesting to keep it in order to know what you need to do in case the repository be private.
+Note: In fact, for Argo CD, create secret with the token isn’t necessary because the gitops repository in Github has public access but I think it’s interesting to keep it in order to know what you need to do in case the repository be private.

 3) Create Kubernetes cluster (optional)
 This step is optional.
-If you already have a cluster, perfect, but if not, you can create a local one based on K3D, just executing the script poc/create-local-cluster.sh.
+If you already have a cluster, perfect, but if not, you can create a local one based on K3D, just executing the script `poc/create-local-cluster.sh`.
 This script creates the local cluster and configure the private image registry to manage Docker images.

 4) Setup
 This step is the most important because installs and configures everything necessary in the cluster:

-Installs Tekton y Argo CD, including secrets to access to Git repo
+- Installs Tekton  & Argo CD, including secrets to access to Git repo
-Creates the volume and claim necessary to execute pipelines
+- Creates the volume and claim necessary to execute pipelines
-Deploys Tekton dashboard
+- Deploys Tekton dashboard
-Deploys Sonarqube
+- Deploys Sonarqube
-Deploys Nexus and configure an standard instance
+- Deploys Nexus and configure an standard instance
-Creates the configmap associated to Maven settings.xml, ready to publish artifacts in Nexus (with user and password)
+- Creates the configmap associated to Maven settings.xml, ready to publish artifacts in Nexus (with user and password)
-Installs Tekton tasks and pipelines
+- Installs Tekton tasks and pipelines
-Git-clone (from Tekton Hub)
+- Git-clone (from Tekton Hub)
-Maven (from Tekton Hub)
+- Maven (from Tekton Hub)
-Buildah (from Tekton Hub)
+- Buildah (from Tekton Hub)
-Prepare Image (custom task: poc/conf/tekton/tasks/prepare-image-task.yaml)
+- Prepare Image (custom task: poc/conf/tekton/tasks/prepare-image-task.yaml)
-Push to GitOps repo (custom task: poc/conf/tekton/tasks/push-to-gitops-repo.yaml)
+- Push to GitOps repo (custom task: poc/conf/tekton/tasks/push-to-gitops-repo.yaml)
-Installs Argo CD application, configured to check changes in gitops repository (resources/gitops_repo)
+- Installs Argo CD application, configured to check changes in gitops repository (resources/gitops_repo)
-Update Argo CD password
+- Update Argo CD password

 Be patient.
 The process takes some minutes.